Network Architecture¶

 # SPV verification (WoCREST protocol via WhatsOnChain)

-tracker = BSV::Transaction::ChainTrackers::WhatsOnChain.default
+tracker = BSV::Transaction::ChainTrackers::WhatsOnChain.new(network: :main)

 tracker.valid_root_for_height?(merkle_root, height)